Dark Matter Day 2026

 Please join us at the next CDM Fortnightly meeting on Thursday the 19th of June at 1:00PM AWST.

-This week Antoine Cools, will be giving a presentation - TBA
+This week Antoine Cools, will be giving a presentation - Optical Readout Gaseous Detectors: Industrial Applications and Beyond

 There will be opportunity after the presentation for further announcements and/or updates.